dougdabaso/KeplerK2_ML_clinic/README.md

   -lightcurve_analysis.ML_and_stat_tools class

-  Class to compute some ML and statistical tools to analyze Kepler/K2 data, specially lightcurve time series.
+  Class with some ML and data analysis functions to analyze Kepler/K2 data, specially lightcurve time series.

 New function and classes: to be updated